Independent Credit Bearing Courses

 290/390/490.
 Independent Study (1/2-1)

 Students may do intensive work in a subject or area not normally included in the regular course offerings or else pursue in depth a topic encountered as part of previous studies.
 The arrangement is that of a tutorial, in which the student works independently under the supervision of a faculty tutor on a topic suggested by the student and approved by the tutor.
-Independent Study is open only to students who have completed the following requirements: 290 - a writing-designated course (W) and a minimum of seven course credits (at least two of which are in the same department/interdisciplinary major as the project); 390 - a writing designated course (W) and a minimum of fourteen course credits (at least four of which are in the same department/interdisciplinary major as the project).
+Independent Study is open only to students who have completed the following requirements: 290 - a writing-designated course (W) and a minimum of seven course credits (at least two of which are in the same or a related department/interdisciplinary major as the project); 390 - a writing designated course (W) and a minimum of fourteen course credits (at least four of which are in the same or a related department/interdisciplinary major as the project).
 Independent Study may not be used to satisfy the distribution requirements for the B.A. or B.Mus. degree and may fulfill major requirements only if the department approves.
 Students may, with departmental approval, design their own off-campus independent studies .
 Students should contact the Office of Off-Campus and International Studies if they plan to complete an independent study abroad.
 To enroll in an Independent Study, a student must file a contract endorsed by the faculty tutor and the chair of the department.
 The contract and a syllabus must be submitted to the Registrar at least one week before the start of the Block in which the project is to be credited.
 Exceptions must be approved by the Academic Standing Committee.
 (OP)

 In order to qualify for academic credit, the Independent Study Contract (available on the Registrar’s Office web site) must be filed with the registrar that includes the following information: